bcleonard/100-days-of-code/r1-log.md

 # 100 Days Of Reading - R1 Log

+### Day 50: Sunday, February 25, 2018

+**Today's Progress**:  Finished Chapter 4 of Essentialism: The Disciplined Pursuit of Less by Greg McKeown.

+**Thoughts**:  I've been reading daily, but I haven't been keeping track of it.

 ### Day 49: Saturday, February 24, 2018

 **Today's Progress**:  Finished Chapter 3 of Essentialism: The Disciplined Pursuit of Less by Greg McKeown.